 3. Buy an electronic rat trap (e.g. on Amazon).
 I prefer this method over everything else because it’s instant death rather than something slow (insects have brains and neurons just like you).
 Get the kind that is activated by moisture not heat (infrared) because otherwise it won’t work (insects are poikilotherms) .
 FYI, electronic traps have enough amperage to cause a cricket to explode, complete with a satisfying crackle.
 On this note, make sure you don’t set the trap near something flammable like open cans of paint thinner.
 Also, make sure your basement doesn’t have a gas leak.
 That would be bad.

 4. Hunt them with an airsoft gun.
 You can use biodegradable ammunition if you don’t want to pick up the pellets.
 This big problem with that, however, is that the surviving crickets will eat the pellets.
+Another option is a Bug A Salt, something I don’t own but perhaps I’ll get one from Christmas if my Mom is reading my blog (unlikely).
 Note that if you get a weapon for each member of your family this can be a fun bonding experience and can even qualify for Family Home Evening if you live in Utah.
 Family Home Evening is Monday night, by the way, just in case you’re not Mormon.
 Don’t pass up the opportunity to play music that fits the task, such as the soundtrack from The Descent, Aliens, or Starship Troopers.
 Remember to wear safety goggles to protect from ricochets.

 5. If your family is looking for fun bonding activity but is against weapons, get each member a bug-zapping racket (e.g., like this one).
 I own one of these and can confirm that they kill houseflies efficiently and are moderately enjoyable to use.
 The flies spark, sizzle, and pop in a satisfying way, and chasing the flies around the house with a racket does, in fact, burn more calories that hunting them with rubber bands (which I’m very, very good at if you were curious).
 Pro tip: don’t touch the wires on the rackets (it hurts).
 I’ve tested this, just like I’ve foolishly tested electric fences in my youth (XY syndrome).
 If you have a family member with a heart condition or Pacemaker who might react poorly to electrical shocks, keep the racket out of their reach.